Chief information officer: Distinction between CIO, CDO, and CTO

 The roles of chief information officer, chief digital officer and chief technology officer are often mixed up.
 It has been stated that CTOs are concerned with technology itself, often customer-facing, whereas CIOs are much more concerned with its applications within the business and how they can be managed.

 More specifically, CIOs oversee a business's IT systems and functions, create and deliver strategies and policies, and focus on internal customers.
 In contrast to this, CTOs focus on the external customers to the organization and how technology can make the company more profitable.

 The traditional definition of CTOs focused on using technology as an external competitive advantage now includes CDOs who use the power of modern technologies, online design and big data to digitize a business.

 CIO Councils

 CIO Councils bring together a number of CIOs from different organizations which aim to work together, for example across healthcare or across government.
 Examples include the UK public sector's CIO Council, the London CIO Council for the healthcare sector, and the Chief Information Officers Council in the USA.

+In higher education

+A chief information officer in higher education is the senior executive who is responsible for information and communications technology in the university, college or other higher education institution.
+The position may not necessarily be called a CIO in some institutions.
+The CIO title is often coupled with Vice President/Vice Chancellor of information technology, is primarily used at doctoral/research institutions, while the titles of Director or Dean are more common at the other five types of Carnegie Classification of Institutions of Higher Education; MA I, MA II, BA Liberal Arts, BA General, and AA.
+In addition, the CIO title used at different institutions may represent unique positions with differing roles and responsibilities.
+Ultimately, there is no one definition for a CIO; it has a variety of meanings, functions, areas of purview, reporting structures, and required qualifications.

+Some traditional executive and administrative positions in higher education, such as a chief financial officer position or chief academic officer/provost have been in existence for a long time and typically have a definite career path.
+In contrast, the position of CIO in higher education, which has only been around for about 35 years, has no single career path nor single model to explain what can be expected of CIOs in higher education, which makes it a challenge and an opportunity for those interested in preparing for such a role (Brown, 2009; Cash & Pearlson, 2004; Nelson, 2003).
+Brian L. Hawkins (2004), former president of Educause concluded: